 As a conductor, Vella has a wide repertoire and has received invitations to appear as a guest and to collaborate with many orchestras ( Malta National Orchestra, Sofia Philharmonic Orchestra, Prometheus Symphony Orchestra of New York,Orquestra Nacional do Porto, Orchestra “Goffredo Petrassi” di Roma, “Gli Armonici” Palermo, The Yamaha Foundation Symphony Orchestra etc.) During his long and fruitful association with the Malta Choral Society (1970 – 1982), he introduced to Malta some of the most outstanding choral works from the traditional and contemporary repertoire; Mozart’s Requiem, Beethoven’s Choral Symphony, Orff’s Carmina Burana, Britten’s Ballad of Heros, Bruckner’s Te Deum, Bernstein’s Chichester Psalms.

-Since 1970 Joseph Vella has been the musical director of the Astra Opera Theatre in Gozo, Malta.
+Since 1970, until his passing in 2018, Joseph Vella has been the musical director of the Astra Opera Theatre in Gozo, Malta.
 Over the past years he has conducted very successful productions of Rigoletto, Lucia di Lamermoor, Aida, Nabucco, Macbeth, Turandot, Forza del Destino, Gioconda, Trovatore, Traviata, Un Ballo in Maschera etc, some of these with internationally acclaimed artists like Ghena Dimitrova, Mark Rucker, Cecilia Gasdia, Francesca Patane’ Rumen Doikov, Tiziana Fabbricini, Hao Jiang Tian, etc.

 Critics attribute to Vella’s conducting a respect for the composer’s perceived inclinations, manifesting an exceptional feeling for large-scale musical architecture, rhythmic dynamism, and a heightening of the musical line.
 His sensitivity and instinctive insights as a conductor have been acknowledged by various artists.
 After a concert at the Manoel Theatre with world famous soprano Cecilia Gasdia she remarked that “Joseph Vella is one of the few conductors I know with whom I would be quite willing to sing a whole opera without even one rehearsal !”.